JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compilation-and-caches.md

 > The Gradle configuration cache is supported only by the following Gradle plugins:
 >   * `org.jetbrains.kotlin.jvm`
->   * `org.jetbrains.kotlin.js`
+>   * `org.jetbrains.kotlin.multiplatform`
 >   * `org.jetbrains.kotlin.android`
 >
 {type="note"}

-The Kotlin plugin uses the [Gradle configuration cache](https://docs.gradle.org/current/userguide/configuration_cache.html), which speeds up the build process by reusing the results of the configuration phase.
+The Kotlin plugin uses the [Gradle configuration cache](https://docs.gradle.org/current/userguide/configuration_cache.html), which speeds up the build process by reusing the results of the configuration phase for subsequent builds.

 See the [Gradle documentation](https://docs.gradle.org/current/userguide/configuration_cache.html#config_cache:usage) to learn how to enable the configuration cache.
 After you enable this feature, the Kotlin Gradle plugin automatically